iliaadam/text-based-social-media-web-app/README.md

 The application is built using Spring Boot, providing a robust and scalable foundation for web development.
 It utilizes various Spring components such as controllers, repositories, and services to manage user data and interactions.
 The application also integrates with a database to persist user-related information and posts.

 Feel free to explore the codebase to learn more about how the application works and how it leverages the Spring Boot framework for building web applications.

+THE CODE IS IN THE MASTER BRANCH CURRENTLY, I WILL TRY TO FIX IT !!!